- Milos Island is known for its fantastic natural beauty, including breathtaking beaches and unique volcanic rock formations.

 At the very mouth of the Melian Gulf lies the small port of Klima.
 Nowadays, the inhabitants of this small fishing village are very few, but their occupation used to be its driving force.
 Walk on the small port and gaze at the little two-story houses facing the sea.

-The ground levels of those houses typically have large arched entrances for the fishermen to store their boats if the weather was rough.
+The ground levels of those houses typically have large arched entrances for the fishermen to store their boats if the weather is rough.
 During antiquity, this was the location of Dorian city (1100-800 BC), one of the most important sites on the island.

 The whole area around Klima is of high archaeological and historical interest, with two acropolises, parts of the ancient walls, ruins of the ancient and Roman theater, the site of Venus de Milo discovery, and many traditional paths that will time-travel you back to Milos’ past!